 Proteins help to regulate energy production, optimal digestion, brain function, immune efficiency, and so much more!
-You may eat sufficient amounts of high quality protein and still be protein deficient.
+You may eat sufficient amounts of high quality protein, absorbed amino acids well, and still be protein deficient.
 This blog reveals twelve lifestyle practices that sabotage the health effects of quality protein.

 Two-thirds of the visible you is composed of proteins.
 Enzymes, antibodies, many neurotransmitters, and hormones are composed of amino acids formed into proteins.
 Some proteins acts as carriers.